Solrikk/Eternal_Starshine/README.md

 Eternal Strashine is an exciting game that immerses you in a captivating world with lots of adventures and puzzles.
 I working on creating a unique and captivating storyline, as well as impressive graphics and sound effects.

-I want to thank everyone who is participating in the beta testing.
-Your feedback and suggestions are very important to us, and we strive to make the game as enjoyable as possible for all players.

 If you have any ideas or suggestions for improving the game, please share them with me.
 I am always open to new ideas and ready to accept any contributions that will help make Eternal Strashine better and more interesting.

 Stay tuned for updates on our project!
 Soon, I will be releasing new versions of the game and providing information about all the changes and additions.
 Thank you for joining us on this exciting journey!"